Basic Data Management in the de.NBI Cloud

 1. Click on the New Instance tab.

-2. If you are already member of a SimpleVM project then you are offered a drop down menu to select a project.
-In this case please select the ib2025workshop1 project.
+2. If you are already a member of a SimpleVM project then you are offered a drop down menu to select a project.
+In this case please select the ib2025workshop1 project or your project.
 If this is your first SimpleVM project, you are now able to select/generate a key (next point) or directly start a VM.

 3. If you have no SSH key set so far, just click on generate key and save the private key.
 During this workshop you will not need this file because you will access all VMs via the browser.
 However, for your future work using SimpleVM, we highly recommend to read our de.NBI Cloud wiki regarding SSH keys: https://cloud.denbi.de/wiki/portal/user_information/#ssh-key